GRousselet/bootstrap/docs/compcorr.md

     ## [1] -0.2724987
     ##
     ## $ci
-    ## [1] -0.5155597 -0.0107188
+    ## [1] -0.502344645  0.001232462

-### Pearson correlation: detailed code
+### Pearson correlation: detailed bootstrap code

 Depending on the sample size, the CI bounds are adjusted.
-Without the adjustement, the coverage is incorrect when there is heteroscedasticity.
+Without the adjustment, the coverage is incorrect when there is heteroscedasticity.

 ``` r
 set.seed(21)